HorizenOfficial/HorizenAcademy/_i18n/en/_posts/technology/expert/2022-02-06-the-p2p-network.md

 - important step, affects global consistency of network
-- cryptocurrency can be abstracted into two layers: application and networking layer
-- "The application layer handles tasks like transaction management, blockchain processing, and mining.
-Nodes are identified by their public keys in the application layer.
-The network layer handles communication between nodes, which occurs over a P2P network of inter-node TCP connections.
-In the network layer, nodes are identified by their IP addresses.
-As we shall see momentarily, a node’s IP address and public key should re- main unlinkable for privacy reasons."
-Dandelion Paper p.
-2
-- currently \textit{diffusion} in most currencies

 To assess security properties one assumes there are two types of nodes: honest ones and colluding, adversarial ones trying to deanonymize  users.